Repurchase agreement (‘Repo’)

 On Dec 4th 2017, Yieldbroker launched phase 1 of its AUD repo offering to the interdealer market place.
 The platform allows dealers to view live co-mingled repo rates, post passive orders, aggress and execute on resting liquidity, allocate and process trades – all on one platform allowing for operational efficiencies and assured execution.

 Key features of phase 1 include general collateral securities and term dates only, fixed and floating repo rates, built-in GMRA counterparty selection and STP capabilities.

 Phase 2, expected in the first half of 2018, will incorporate additional functionality including RBA and custom dates, transact/close out open trades and the ability to manage unwinds and substitutions.
 Dealer-to-client trading via Request-For-Quote (RFQ) and Tri-Party Repo in partnership with the ASX will be introduced later in 2018.

-Our objective is to provide all participants in the bank bill market the ability to transact quickly and easily with their selected counterparties, reducing compliance and operational costs.
+Our objective is to provide all participants in the bank NCD market the ability to transact quickly and easily with their selected counterparties, facilitate reporting obligations and reduce operational costs.